Armenian National Delegation: Paris Peace Conference (January - August 1919)

 Boghos Nubar Pacha with other Armenian personalities at the Armenian National Congress.

 In the aftermath of the war, the Armenian National Delegation participated in the Paris Peace Conference of 1919.
 Among the delegation's agents was the author Zabel Yesayan, who was appointed inspector by the delegation for the duration of the conference.
 As a refugee in the Caucasus between 1916 and 1918, she engaged in the significant task of collecting testimonies from refugees of the Armenian Genocide.
 She proceeded from Tehran to Paris in late 1918, where she delivered to the Armenian delegates a substantial body of documentation on the crimes committed by the Ottoman Empire.

 The Delegation was present at the conference in conjunction with the delegation sent by the Democratic Republic of Armenia.
 They were, for the most part, in direct competition with one another, and the presence of this delegation, led by Avetis Aharonian, who did not possess the influence of Boghos Nubar, irritated the latter.

-The Delegation of the Armenian Republic, headed by Avetis Aharonian.
+The Delegation of the Republic of Armenia, headed by Avetis Aharonian.

 The vision of Armenia presented at the conference by Boghos Nubar was characterized by a notable degree of ambition, as evidenced by the map included herewith.
 According to him, the Republic of Armenia was only an "Araratian Armenia" (i.e., Eastern Armenia, at the foot of Mount Ararat) destined to be integrated into a much larger territory extending from the Caucasus in the east to Cilicia in the west.
 This vision caused concern among French diplomats, as it challenged the Sykes-Picot agreements.
 Conversely, while Avetis Aharonian had been tasked by his government to claim only a territorial extension of Armenia in the Caucasus, he eventually aligned himself with Boghos Nubar's more ambitious claims, which included the annexation of the six vilayets and the establishment of a corridor to the Black Sea via Trebizond.